DareData/lp-llm/05-agents/01-agents.md

 # Agents 🕵️

-So we have reached one of the most flexible concepts in the realm of LLMs: agents.
+We have reached one of the most flexible concepts in the realm of LLMs: **Agents**.
 So what are agents?

+Agents are autonomous tools that LLMs can access to help respond to user queries.
+Essentially, they interact with their environment to complete tasks or achieve specific objectives.

-They are functions the LLM has access to in order to reply to user's questions / queries.
-An example of this might be a Wikipedia agent, that allows the model to search the key parts of a query or an internet search that allows the model to extract the first searches in the internet.
-This is a very basic one, but imagine a chatbot that can ask you for your credentials to acess your data and give you personalised answers.
+An example of this might be a Wikipedia agent, that allows the model to search for key parts of a query; or an internet search agent that retrieves the top relevant searches.
+While these are basic examples, we can imagine more advanced scenarios: a chatbot that can request your credentials to acess your personal data, giving you highly personalized answers based on that information.

+The next video provides a simple introduction of Agents, explaining how to apply AI agents with LLM systems and showing some important things about this LLMs-Agents interaction.

 <img src="../images/pVwk29B6q_8hd.jpg" alt="" width="300" height="auto">